• Accident Guide in New York

 If you're involved in an accident with another vehicle you must stop.
 If only vehicle damage is involved you must exchange names, license numbers, phone numbers, and insurance company information.

-If the damage is in excess of $1,001 or more, all involved drivers must file an accident report within 10 days of the mishap.
+If the damage is $1,000 or more, all involved drivers must file an Report of Motor Vehicle Accident (Form MV-104) within 10 days of the mishap.
 Don't treat this lightly.
 Failure to file within 10 days can lead to a suspended license.

 If a person is killed or injured, contact the police immediately.
 Don't leave the scene before the police arrive or there will be a warrant issued for your arrest.
 You must file a police report and remain at the scene until the police give you the OK to leave.